CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 **Discussion:**

-Our accuracy values were very low compared to the original paper's.
-This might be because we used the setup of the LRA Image task and different values might have been used for the sMNIST task in the original paper.
-Using smaller batch size could have affected the accuracy as well.
+Our accuracy was much lower compared to the original paper.
+This could be because we used the setup for the LRA Image task, while the original paper might have used different settings for the sMNIST task.
+A smaller batch size might have also impacted the accuracy.
+It's possible that we made a mistake in processing or interpreting the model's output, which could have affected the accuracy results.
+This might include errors in how predictions were extracted, how metrics were calculated, or how data was handled in post-processing.
+Lastly, we couldn’t finish the first experiment with the full dataset because of Google Colab's runtime limits.
+All of them might be a reason of our low accuracy.

 # 4. Conclusion